JetBrains/teamcity-docker-images/custom/README.md

 We strongly encourage replacing your current .NET versions to newer ones if the support for your current version is nearing its end.

 # 2. Podman
-This section provides instructions for building and executing TeamCity Docker Images with Podman, suitable for use in both rootless and rootful modes.
+This section provides instructions for building and executing TeamCity Docker Images with Podman in both rootless and rootful modes.

 Please, note that the latest version of Podman for Ubuntu 20.04 is `Podman 3.4.2`, as indicated by the [libcontainers](https://download.opensuse.org/repositories/devel:/kubic:/libcontainers:/stable/xUbuntu_20.04/amd64/).

-In order to use Podman as a default container runtime in TeamCity, please, set `teamcity.container.wrapper.use.podman=true`.
+To use Podman as a default container engine in TeamCity, set `teamcity.container.wrapper.use.podman=true`.

 ## 2.1 Building Images
 Rootless: